Farsight-CDA/KeySmith.Net/README.md

 # Keysmith.Net

-Modern .NET9 library implementing common cryptographic standards used by various cryptocurrencies like BIP32, BIP39 and BIP44.
+Modern .NET9 library implementing common cryptographic standards used by various cryptocurrencies like BIP32/SLIP10, BIP39 and BIP44.

 The intention of this library is to provide minimal no boilerplate implemenations of these cryptographic primitives while maintaining the best possible performance using the latest language features.

+## Installation

+### Base Package: `Keysmith.Net`

+The base package is always required.

+### Optional curve packages:

+Installing a curve package will provide a singleton instance of that specific curve to be used in SLIP10 derivations.

+#### `Keysmith.Net.Secp256k1`

+Support for the Secp256k1 curve.
+Requires the secp256k1 c library in the same directory as your binary to work.
+Consider building it from source or installing the `Secp256k1.Native` package which bundles it for you.

 ## Features

 ### BIP39

 Converts mnemonic words to the seed used for deriving private keys.

 > [!NOTE]
 > Only supports the english wordlist.

 #### Usage

 ```cs
 byte[] seed = BIP39.MnemonicToSeed("[mnemonics]");
 //Or using spans